Understanding Different Medicare Parts

 The Benefits and Costs of Different Medicare Parts

-Costs for Medicare can vary widely depending on the coverage you choose and the amount of healthcare that you need, and that’s one of the big reasons why it’s important to work with a trusted expert like the Health Plus Life team to consider all of your options and make sure you get the right coverage.
-Medicare’s different parts can be a valuable way of customizing your coverage, so it’s worth getting to know more before making any big decisions.
+Costs for Medicare can vary widely depending on the coverage you choose and the amount of healthcare that you need, and that’s one of the big reasons why it’s important to work with a trusted expert like Health Plus Life who enroll you in a Medicare Advantage plan from a trusted carrier with one monthly premium (besides your Part B premium).

 Think of Medicare Parts A and B as the baseline in a way.
 This coverage, administered by the government, will pay for the majority of costs related to hospital and medical care.

 The option then comes down to what else you need and want in your health insurance.
-If you’re looking for bonuses like dental and vision coverage or prescription drug coverage, you need to add these to the Original Medicare coverage.
+If you’re looking for bonuses like dental, vision coverage or prescription drug coverage, you need to add these to the Original Medicare coverage.

 And that’s why Medicare Advantage represents a big advantage for many people.
-Instead of worrying about a la carte premiums and coverage types, a Medicare Advantage plan from a private company like Health Plus Life that’s approved by the government can roll everything into one plan with one premium.
-By working with our experts, you can find the best provider and coverage options for your needs, and you’ll know you’re getting exactly what you want.
+Instead of worrying about a la carte premiums and coverage types, Health Plus Life can enroll you in a Medicare Advantage plan from a trusted carrier with one monthly premium (besides your Part B premium).
+By working with our experts, you can find the best insurance provider and coverage options for your needs.

 How to Choose the Right Medicare Part for You